ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 There are two versions of CIDs used by IPFS.
 The example above is a version 1 CID (or CIDv1), and it has some advantages over the older "version 0" format, especially when viewing IPFS content on the web using an IPFS gateway.
 It's best to use version 1 CIDs for addressing NFT data, in the base32 encoding.

-To enable CIDv1 when using the IPFS command line, add the `--cid-version=1` flag when running the `ipfs add` command:
+To enable CIDv1 when using the [IPFS command line provided by Kubo](../install/command-line.md), add the `--cid-version=1` flag when running the `ipfs add` command:

 ```shell
 ipfs add --cid-version=1 ~/no-time-to-explain.jpeg